1. Introduction to Bonds &

 even trusted friends, point out their obsessive/compulsive behavior, bonded people

-usually respond in victim-like ways - justifications, excuses or complaints.
+usually respond with justifications, excuses or complaints.

 Characteristics of Bonded People